MooersLab/pymolsnips/README.md

 The snippets are invoked with a tab trigger.
 The snippets have tab stops, but there is no support for the mirroring of tab stops.
-Enter `lsSnips` to get a list of the current PyMOL snippet tab triggers.

 Here is an example of the `ao` snippet being used in *geany*:
 <p align="center">